-In order to ensure that the ecosystem around itsme respects all compliance requirements, BMID has elaborated the BMID Scheme Management based on its (set of) Rulebooks.
+In order to ensure that the ecosystem around itsme respects all compliance requirements impacting the compliance of the BMID services, BMID has elaborated the BMID Scheme Management based on its (set of) Rulebooks.
 These specify the back-to-back rights and obligations of the Scheme Members towards each other, which in turn allows BMID to fulfill the compliance requirements for the frameworks as specified above.